mixiate/tsc-blender-io/README.md

-### TSC Blender IO is an add-on for [Blender](https://www.blender.org/) which allows you to import models from The Sims, The Sims Bustin' Out, The Urbz, The Sims 2, The Sims 2 Pets and The Sims 2 Castaway.
+### TSC Blender IO is an add-on for [Blender](https://www.blender.org/) which allows you to import models from The Sims, The Sims Bustin' Out, The Urbz, The Sims 2, The Sims 2 Pets, The Sims 2 Castaway and The Sims 3.

 Blender 4.1.1 and 4.2 are supported.